Makr91/zoneweaver/docs/index.md

 ### Code of Conduct

-ZoneWeaver is committed to fostering a welcoming community.
+Zoneweaver is committed to fostering a welcoming community.

 [View our Code of Conduct](https://github.com/Makr91/zoneweaver/tree/main/CODE_OF_CONDUCT.md) on our GitHub repository.